 My Camera Gear

-When it comes to professional wedding photography having the right camera along with back up camera's and lenses are an absolute must.
-That's why Aaron Russell Photography invests in the very latest Sony Full Frame mirrorless camera systems.
-I shoot with the Sony A7iii bodies x 2 which are industry leaders in Eye AF technology.
+When it comes to professional wedding photography having the right camera gear and lighting equipment along with back up camera's, lenses and lighting are an absolute must.
+That's why I shoot with the Sony Full Frame mirrorless camera systems and Profoto lighting equipment.

-When I was shooting with Nikon during the church service or civil ceremony you always had to be conscious of the noise of the camera shutter was making not interrupting the service.
-This could mean the opportunity to capture certain moments during the vows being limited.
-With the ability to shoot in complete silence those moments are no longer a concern as I can just shoot away without being hindered by noisy camera equipment.
+When I was shooting with Nikon during the church service or civil ceremony I always had to be conscious of the noise of the camera shutter was making not interrupting the service.
+This could mean the opportunity to capture specific moments during the vows being limited.
+With the ability to shoot in complete silence, those moments are no longer a concern as I can shoot away without being hindered by noisy camera equipment.

 Sony 24mm GM f/1.4 Wide Lens